zhifeng79/qiubaiying.github.io/_posts/2018-12-31-HowToDeliverProjectOnTimeAndOnValueAsQA.md

 ---
 layout:     post
-title:      How to delivering project on time and on value, as QA
+title:      How To Delivering Project On Time and On Value, as QA
 subtitle:   Tips and Strategies fro Better,Faster Testing
 date:       2018-12-31
 author:     zhifeng.jiang